 - Match ratio: This refers to the amount a company will donate in relation to the initial donation amount.
 The most common ratio, 1:1, means a company will donate the exact same amount as their employee donated.

 - Employee status: Often an employee’s matching gift guidelines will depend on their level of employment.
 For example, a part-time employee could qualify for a 1:1 match, while an SVP qualifies for 2:1, and a retiree qualifies for .5:1.
 Sometimes the SVP has a higher maximum.
-All of this varies program to program.
+All of this varies from program to program.

-- Nonprofit eligibility: Some companies will specify exactly what type of nonprofit they support through their corporate philanthropy program.
+- Nonprofit Eligibility: Some companies will specify exactly what type of nonprofit they support through their corporate philanthropy program.
 For example, airlines often support educational nonprofits in particular.

 - Deadlines: There is always a deadline by which a donor must submit their matching gift request to their employer.
 That deadline can be a hard date, like December 31, or it can be a designated amount of time after the donation is made, like 90 days.